galtproject/galtproject-docs/en/Whitepaper.md

 ### Creating property records

 ### Commercial operations with property
 Since the guarantor of the property rights are the owners themselves, in this case, commercial operations do not require Custodians.
 Ownership is transferred only through a smart contract.
+Such updates should be accepted by majority of participants through governance mechanisms.

 ### Property protection

 ## Governance
+The described system of smart contracts has a large number of parameters that require changes depending on the current situation, as well as updating the program code.
+There are two levels of Governance:
+- Global governance;
+- Group governance;

+On Group governance level protocol participants elect Arbitrators and determine Group parameters such as Oracles and Arbitrators Deposit amounts, Oracles and Arbitrators minimum fee, voting thresholds, total number of Arbitrators in the group, the number of Arbitrators who consider the claim, the required number for making a decision and others.
+Also they upgrade group contracts.

+### Reputation
+### Staking rewards

 ## Communities of Property Owners